Road rehabilitation

 The speed limit will be reduced to 40km/h.
 Please slow down when approaching the works.
 The community is encouraged to consider using alternate routes when possible.

-Thank you for your patience while works are underway and for your understanding as noise may increase during construction.
+Thank you for your patience while works are underway.

 The ACT's road network is approximately 5,900 lane km in length and about 20 million m2 in area.